Subasree20/playwright-automation-framework/README.md

 # Playwright Automation Framework

 This project demonstrates an end-to-end UI automation framework built using Playwright with JavaScript, following best practices such as Page Object Model (POM) and reusable test design.
-Includes end-to-end booking flow with validation before and after booking
+Includes an end-to-end booking flow with validation before and after booking

 ---